tanzim2000/SubnetCalculator_CST8109/README.md

 * _GSM_

-  Siven Subnet Mask or Host IP Mask
+  Given Subnet Mask or Host IP Mask

 * _s_

-  Amount of subnets can be created
+  Amount of borrowed bits

 * _S_

-  Amount of host bits
+  Amount of subnets can be created

 * _h_